Act 10: Monoseed Type III

-Act 10: Monoseed comes with: 1X preassembled Monoseed Motorcycle, 1X Cowl, 2x file cards, 2x springs, 2x wire antana, 1x sticker sheet, 1x rubber hose, 1x black sprue, 1x green sprue, 1x grey sprue, 2x handles, 2x mirrors, 1x instructions.
-No name plate is included with Monoseed.
+Act 10: Monoseed comes with: 1X preassembled Monoseed Motorcycle, 1X Cowl, 2x file cards, 2x springs, 2x wire antenna, 1x sticker sheet, 1x rubber hose, 1x black sprue, 1x green sprue, 1x grey sprue, 2x handles, 2x mirrors, 1x instructions.
+No nameplate is included with Monoseed.

 Monoseed’s options include: Optional Jet Pack, maintenance Stand.
 Some of the Monoseed statistics was that it was produced in 2003 with a 1200cc engine with 10,000 rpms.
 Fuel is both gas and liquid hydrogen when using its jet pack.
 Maximum speed is 280km on open road and has a specialized analog bio-computer onboard.
 Armament include 2x 50 cal liquid cooled guns with 17mm Ceramic/Kevlar/ anti-laser armor.

 As previously stated, Monoseed is a fine line between toy and model kit which results in some assembly being required.
 I suggest a good sprue cutter tool to cut the parts off the sprue and give yourself about three hours build time.
 It is not a difficult item to build up but a couple of the hydraulic hoses need tweezers to attach to their pegs that are buried in the frame.

 The stickers sheets comes with various call numbers and stenciling for the bike but as the box art suggests you can repaint and airbrush Monoseed to represent the three colors styles from the other extra protect suits.
 The sticker sheet comes with side art for those various versions.
 Although the green is a different shade, Monoseed is colored for Act 1: Bull Solid.